Create Role Description

 Relationships Communicate Effectively

-• Present with credibility, engage diverse audiences and test levels of understanding
+• Present with credibility, engage diverse audiences and test whether they understand you

-• Translate technical and complex information clearly and concisely for diverse audiences
+• Translate technical and complex information clearly and concisely for different audiences

 • Create opportunities for others to contribute to discussion and debate